Julie97-wb/group6/README.md

 ### Analysis and Results
 ![Impact of Movie Budget on Profits](images/lyster.png) The more the production budget of a movie, the higher the profit it makes up to a certain point where a budget increase does not translate to more profit.
 Other factors now step in to increase profit as shown below
+@@
+visualization showing  how well the model predicts the profits from production budgets.

 ![Impact of Movie Runtime on Ratings](images/denzel.png) The longer the movie, the higher the ratings